AWS Nova Canvas MCP server

 Workspace Integration

-All generated images are automatically saved to user-specified workspace directories with automatic folder creation.
+All generated images are automatically saved to user-specified workspace directories with folder creation as needed.

 How to install this MCP server